 25 Budget- Friendly Stocking Stuffers for Sensory-Sensitive Kids

-To help you stick to your budget, here are 25 sensory toy stocking stuffer picks under $15...
+In the name of lowering your stress, here are 25 sensory toy stocking stuffer picks under $15...

 Great for proprioceptive and auditory input.
 Though, I'm not going to lie, the sound is pretty annoying!

 The perfect activity for the ride home from school.
 Provides fine motor and visual stimulation.

 My boys love this!
 Gives propriocetive input.

 Chewing gum is calming for sensory-seekers.
 This gum is made with natural ingredients and has a delicious flavor- great for kids like my son who are sensitive to anything "spicy."
 Appropriate for kids four and older.

 Another great activity for sensory-seekers- chomping down on these can be soothing and calming.

 A great visually stimulating travel toy.